Arc676/Ant-Problem/README.md

 In the simulation, the sizes are scaled up.
 The side length of the polygon is 3600 pixels, based on a formulation of the puzzle involving a 1 meter by 1 meter square and ants walking at a speed of 1 meter per hour.

+## Usage

+The simulation accepts command line parameters.
+Run `python ants.py -h` to obtain a help message with the available flags.

 ## Other simulations

 See also [this GeoGebra simulation](https://www.geogebra.org/m/yVrQTEFK) of the Four Ants Problem.